splanck/vtop/README.md

 process priorities.
 Use this when running vtop in restricted environments.
 The `--accum` option displays CPU time including dead children.
+The `--list-fields` option prints all available column names and exits.
 The `-a`/`--cmdline` flag shows the full command line instead of the short command name.
 Use `-i`/`--hide-idle` to start with idle processes hidden.